crkn-rcdr/kivik/README.md

 - `port`: The localhost port on which the CouchDB image will be accessible.
 The default is 5984.
 - `couch-output`: Boolean determining whether the CouchDB image's standard output is streamed to your terminal.
 Default: false.
 - `db`: Specify a particular database to inspect.
 You can use this option multiple times.
+- `insert-invalid-fixtures`: Insert fixtures that do not validate against the database's `schema.json`

 `kivik validate <document> <schema>` validates a JSON document against a JSON schema.
 Documents can be found locally or remotely, and the schema can be specified as either a file or a directory containing a `schema.json` file.